Miniband Generation by Surface Acoustic Waves

-Our analysis has focused on a simplified configuration in which the superlattice is generated by two orthogonal SAWs with identical wavelength and power.
-However, much richer superlattice geometries are possible.
-By varying the number of SAWS and tuning their power, wavelength, phase, and propagation direction, a large family of complex potential landscapes can be designed.
+\emph{Discussion---} We introduced a new class of periodic structures, the \emph{acoustoelectric superlattices}, and analyzed their distinctive electronic and topological properties.
+Our analysis has focused on a simple configuration in which the superlattice is generated by two orthogonal SAWs with identical wavelength and power.
+However, much richer superlattice architectures are possible.
+By varying the number of SAWs and tuning their power, wavelength, phase, and propagation direction, a large family of complex potential landscapes can be designed.
 This flexibility opens the door to engineering band structures tailored to support targeted electronic and topological phases, including highly correlated states.

-Other 2D materials could likewise serve as electronic platforms for ASLs, offering additional avenues for band-structure control.
-For example, the spectrum of multilayer graphene can be tuned by applying a displacement field, while transition metal dichalcogenides exhibit spin–valley locking.
-An advantage of graphene-based systems is their exceptionally long mean free path, which makes them especially well suited for superlattices with relatively large periodicities.
-Finally, we expect that ASLs will give rise to interesting topological transport responses.
-Exploring these effects lies beyond the scope of the present work.
+Other 2D materials could likewise serve as electronic platforms for ASLs, broadening the range of accessible band-structure phenomena.
+Transition metal dichalcogenides are particularly appealing due to their large intrinsic band gaps and robust spin–valley locking.
+Multilayer graphene offers additional opportunities, including tuning its spectrum via an external displacement field.
+An advantage of graphene-based systems is their exceptionally long mean free path, which makes them well suited for superlattices with large periodicities.